 Lesson 5 – Being Virtual Assistants is Incredibly Rewarding

 As Virtual Assistants, it’s in our nature to want to help.
-One of the most important things we’ve learnt on our Virtual Assistant journey is that it is people we want to help, not businesses.
+Through supporting hundreds of business and clients over the years, the most important things we’ve learnt on our Virtual Assistant journey is that it is people we want to help, not businesses.
 Occasionally, it can be tempting to focus on the business.
 How can we make this business better?
 How can we make this business bring in more money?
 Behind those questions, however, is a person or team of people that we should be focusing on.

 Reminding ourselves that there is a person behind the business allows us to be much more effective when offering our support services.
 The questions we ask ourselves become more human.
 How can we support this person on their business journey?
 How can we make day-to-day life easier for this person?